Alex-Garber/Alex-Garber.github.io/README.md

 ## Current projects

 * [Smart Cheff](https://alex-garber.github.io/smart-cheff/)
-	SmartCheff is an app that allows the user to input any amount of ingredients manually or with the camera if the ingredient has a barcode.
+	is an app that allows the user to input any amount of ingredients manually or with the camera if the ingredient has a barcode.
 After the user has inputted the ingredients of their choice and selected the search button, recipes are presented that include the ingredients inputted.
 * [Picme Gallery](https://picme-gallery.github.io/)
-	PicMe Gallery, is an app that allows users who are out at an event, or who are traveling together to get access to a secure, cloud-based photo gallery via a shared password.
+	 is an app that allows users who are out at an event, or who are traveling together to get access to a secure, cloud-based photo gallery via a shared password.
 ## Links
 [LinkedIn](https://www.linkedin.com/in/alex-garber-a009281b4/)